Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Results

 \subsection{Governance results}

+In this subsection, we analyze the governance decisions implemented by the agent to determine the effectiveness of the governance agent in managing the lending protocol.

-For each scenario with or without attacks, we select one early episode and one well-trained episode to demonstrate the training results.
-The early episode is the first episode that has the medium final score among all the episodes before the target net is switched on.
+For each scenario with or without attacks, we select one early episode and one well-trained episode to demonstrate the governance results.
+The early episode is the first episode whose final score equals the medium score among all the episodes before the target net is switched on.
 The well-trained episode is the first episode that has the top 25 percentile final score among all the episodes with a positive score after the target net is switched on.

-\autoref{fig:colfact} shows for selected episodes the \ac{rl} governance agent's collateral factor determination for each token vis-a-vis the tokens' price movements.
-We observe that for scenarios either with or without attacks, the agent changes collateral factor randomly and frequently at the beginning.
-After the agent has been trained, the change of collateral factor becomes less frequent.
-This should be the correct learning outcome reacting to the design of the market user behavior that a change of collateral factor increases their supply buffer, which further decreases the funds available for borrowing and ultimately reduces the protocol's revenue.
+\autoref{fig:colfact} shows for selected episodes the \ac{rl} governance agent's collateral factor determination for each token vis-à-vis the tokens' price movements\footnote{ Borrowing a common practice from \ac{tradfi} (see e.g. \cite{Bollerslev1987AReturn}), we use the logarithmic price return, expressed as $\ln \tfrac{P_t}{P_{t-1}}$, to represent price changes.
+Using returns makes price movements across assets comparable, unaffected by absolute price levels; using logged values symmetrically reflects the extent of price increases and decreases (in contrast, unlogged values can produce extreme positive returns that are theoretically infinite, while extreme negative returns are capped at $-100$\%). }.
+We have noticed that in early episodes either with or without attacks, the agent exhibits a tendency to alter the collateral factor in a random and frequent manner.
+Note that during this phase, the agent has not yet undergone training.
+After the agent has been trained, the change of collateral factor becomes infrequent.
+This is the correct learning outcome reacting to the design of the market user behavior that a change of collateral factor increases their supply buffer, which further decreases the funds available for borrowing and ultimately reduces the protocol's revenue.